Lightllord/-ng-lightools-breadcrumbs/README.md

 }]
 ```

-Cause the route1 is like the route2 (path = `/path1`) the title in breadcrumbs might repeat.
+Cause the route1 is like the route2 (path = `/path1`) the title in breadcrumbs might repeats.

 _Just specify title by `null` at any route that you don't want to see in breadcrumbs_